 – the question that leads to a successful outcome

 Get to it!
 Most paint is of marginal quality.
 This includes paint applied by new construction builders and budget-conscious do-it-yourselfers.
-I estimate re-painting in 7-10 years if well applied.
-Darker colors tend to fade more quickly than lighter colors and the paint on the south side of the house will fade earliest with year round sun exposure.
+I estimate re-painting every 7-10 years if well applied.
+Darker colors tend to fade more quickly than lighter colors and the paint on the south side of the house often fades premarturely due to year-round sun exposure.
 The longer you wait the more prep work that will be required.
 Peeling paint must be pressure washed and scraped to ensure all loose materials are removed.
-Peeling paint often means that areas of rot have set in and siding will need to be replaced.
+Peeling paint often means that areas of wood has been exposed to moisture and rot fungus may have set in.
+Sometimes repairs or replacement will be needed with siding materials in these areas. .
 When paint color is fading or areas starting to peel and chip, it is time!
-The longer you put it off the costlier and longer the process will be.
+The longer you put it off, the costlier and longer the process will be.
+Make your paint project pop by getting to it NOW rather than later!

 Don’t scrimp on the paint.
-The cost of the product is small compared to the overall personal energy spent or labor cost.
+The cost of the product is small compared to the overall personal energy spent on labor cost.
 You might be able to save yourself $400-$800 with cheaper big box store brands or contractor grades.
-But in 5-7 years you’ll start noticing the paint brightness fading and shortly after that you’ll be doing it all over again.
+However, in 5-7 years you’ll start noticing the paint brightness fading and shortly after that you’ll be doing it all over again.
 With my suggestion the better quality paints from a supplier like Sherwin Williams will add 4-5 years of life to your paint and significant cost savings over the project.
+Make your paint project pop by buying the better quality paint!

 Then there is the clean-up… everyone hates this part of the work!
 Some things can be done to speed this up (latex gloves, taping edges, etc.) but there is no silver bullet to shortening clean-up.
-Quality brushes cost $15-30 and roller naps are about $5 each.
+Quality brushes cost $20-30 and roller naps are about $8 each.
 Sprayers must be carefully cleaned.
 Poorly cleaned equipment is expensive to replace.
 Dried paint is a bear to clean up compared to wet paint.
 Perhaps you could save some time by having help with clean-up!
+Make your paint project pop by taking ALL the time you need to prep and clean!

 Get the right equipment for the job.
 If a paint sprayer is in the budget go for it.
 Practice a bit with it to perfect your technique.
 This means that you’ll want to start in a less obvious area rather than at the very front of your house.
-Or find a big empty card board box to spray in.
+Or find a big empty card board box 4×8 sheet to spray.

 Be sure you have plenty of good rollers, extension poles that will reach every corner, paint buckets, good quality brushes, clean up rags, gloves and the rest of it.
 If you think you need two of something, double it!
 You can always return unused items.
 There is nothing more frustrating than having to pause a project midway to rush to the store, especially when wet paint is drying and time is precious.

 Get quality ladders and scaffolding.
 They might seem cumbersome or you might be think you can save some bucks with a little creative improvisation.
 Far too many household accidents happen on ladders.
-And the last thing you need to be distracted by is your balance while applying paint in an over-extended reach.
-Ladder falls are show stoppers and the only show stopper ought to be that amazing looking house!
+The last thing you need to be distracted by is your balance while applying paint in an over-extended reach; ladder falls are show stoppers and the only show stopper ought to be that amazing looking house!
+Make your paint project pop by having the needed equipment on hand!

 Key grips are essential in filming movies and painting projects.
 Have someone who can help you move things, hold ladders, pick up what you dropped and double the speed of clean up.
-I also find that doing something with someone is always an encouraging and expanding experience.
-Furthermore, as much as it is annoying it is also helpful to have someone say, “You missed a spot.”
+I also find that doing something with someone is always an encouraging and enlarging experience.
+Furthermore, as much as it is annoying, it is also helpful to have someone say, “You missed a spot.”
+Make your paint project pop by recruiting or hiring a helping hand!